World Modeling for Autonomous Wheel Loaders: Introduction

-The predictor models are trained and evaluated on a dataset from over 10,000 simulated loading cycles performed on gravel piles of variable shape.
-It is impractical to produce this size of the dataset with field experiments or using coupled multibody and discrete element method (DEM) simulation of large piles of granular material.
-We used a wheel loading simulator~\cite{aoshima2021,aoshima2023sim2real} based on contacting 3D multibody dynamics with a real-time deformable terrain model that has been shown to produce digging forces and soil displacements with an accuracy close to that of resolved DEM and coupled multibody dynamics~\cite{servin2021multiscale}.
-The simulated wheel loader is equipped with a type of admittance controller \cite{Dobson2017}, parameterized by four action parameters that determine how the boom and bucket actuations respond to the current dig force.

-Our main contribution in this paper is developing predictor models for single loading actions given the initial pile state, and investigating how sensitive the model accuracy and the prediction cost are to the model complexity.
-The models predict the loading outcome, including the resulting pile state, mass, time, and work.
-The net performance and final pile state from a sequence of loading actions can thus be predicted by repeated model inference.
-The models shown to be differentiable with respect to the action parameters, which enables the use of gradient-based optimization algorithms.
-This paper ends by analyzing the models' predictive properties and speed, leaving the solution of the associated optimization problem to future work.
+The main contribution of this paper is a methodology for learning wheel loader world models and an investigation of how sensitive the model accuracy, inference speed, and required amount of training data are to the model complexity.
+The models predict the loading outcome, which includes the resulting pile state, loaded mass, time, and work, given the pile's initial state and a selected loading action.
+The net performance of a sequence of loading actions can thus be predicted by repeated model inference.
+The world models are shown to be differentiable with respect to the action parameters.
+This enables the use of gradient-based optimization algorithms for planning of action sequences.
+The paper ends with an analysis of the models' computational properties, leaving the solution of the associated optimization problem to future work.